vinaygoel/ars-workshop/README.md

 ##### Build Derivatives in Hadoop #####

-Execute the following commands to build derivatives from WARC files in Hadoop:

 ```
 bin/build-derivatives.sh $LOCAL_WARC_DIR $LOCAL_DERIVATIVE_DIR $HDFS_DERIVATIVE_DIR
 ```

 Steps:
 * Uploads WARC files from Local directory to the Hadoop Distributed File System (HDFS)
 * Runs Hadoop jobs to build the following derivatives: